 Flights to Siem Reap Airport | Arrivals

-About 20 flights arrive daily from SAI.
-Key destinations included Bangkok, Kuala Lumpur, Singapore, Ho Chi Minh City, Hanoi, Da Nang, Phnom Penh, Sihanoukville, Pakse, and Kunming, China.
-Airbus A320 family aircraft and ATR 72 turboprops were common on short hops within Cambodia and the region.
-Longer flights saw Boeing 737s and Airbus A321 narrowbodies, along with a sole Boeing 777 widebody service to Singapore by Singapore Airlines.
-Domestic routes were limited to Phnom Penh and Sihanoukville.
-The only international destinations served by multiple flights per day from Siem Reap were Bangkok and major cities in Vietnam like Ho Chi Minh City and Hanoi.
+About 20 flights arrive daily at Siem Reap’s airport (SAI/VDSA).
+Key destinations included Bangkok, Kuala Lumpur, Singapore, Ho Chi Minh City, Hanoi, Da Nang, Phnom Penh, Sihanoukville, Luang Prabang, and Kunming, China.
+Airbus A320 family aircraft and ATR 72/76 turboprops were common on short hops within Cambodia and the region.
+Longer flights saw Boeing 737s and Airbus A321 narrowbodies, along with a Singapore Airlines Boeing 777-300ER service from Singapore.
+Domestic routes were limited to Phnom Penh, Sihanoukville and occasionally Pakse.
+The only international destinations served by multiple daily flights from Siem Reap were Bangkok and major cities in Vietnam like Ho Chi Minh City and Hanoi.

 AirAsia Cambodia | New domestic flights